aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ### File structure and GitHub repository

-To organise our development space we\'ll use these files:
+To organise our development space we'll use these files:

 -   `config.js` to keep necessary basis to connect to the cluster,
 -   `index.js` to hold methods which manipulate the index,